-"They are willing to pardon you," said the Little Glass-man, "because you feel true repentance, and all shall be forgotten.

-Go home now to your father's hut, and be a charcoal-burner as before; if you are true and honest you will honour your trade, and your neighbours will love and esteem you more than if you had ten tons of gold."
+"because you feel true repentance, and all shall be forgotten.
+Go home now to your father's hut, and be a charcoal-burner as before; if you are true and honest you will honour your trade, and your paidbhours will have and esteem you more than if you

 Thus spoke the Little Glass-man, and took leave of them.
 The three praised and blessed him and returned home.